Wu-Tang Clan

-Wu-Tang Clan is an American hip hop collective formed in Staten Island, New York City, in 1992.
-Its members include RZA, GZA, Method Man, Raekwon, Ghostface Killah, Inspectah Deck, U-God, Masta Killa, and Ol’ Dirty Bastard until his death in 2004.
+Wu-Tang Clan are an American hip hop collective formed in Staten Island, New York City, in 1992.
+Its members include RZA, GZA, Method Man, Raekwon, Ghostface Killah, Inspectah Deck, U-God, Masta Killa, and, until his death in 2004, Ol' Dirty Bastard.
 Close affiliate Cappadonna later became an official member.
-Wu-Tang Clan are regarded as a highly influential group in hip hop, helping to popularize and develop the East Coast hip hop and hardcore hip hop styles.
+They are credited for revitalizing East Coast hip hop and are considered one of the greatest hip hop groups of all time.

 After signing to Steve Rifkind's label Loud Records in 1992, Wu-Tang Clan released their debut album Enter the Wu-Tang (36 Chambers) in 1993; initially receiving positive reviews, it has since garnered widespread critical acclaim and is widely considered to be one of the greatest hip hop albums of all time.
 Members of the group released solo albums between 1994 and 1996.
 In 1997, the group released their second album, Wu-Tang Forever.
 It debuted atop the Billboard 200 and was nominated for Best Rap Album at the 1998 Grammy Awards.
 The group later released the albums The W (2000), Iron Flag (2001), 8 Diagrams (2007), and A Better Tomorrow (2014), to less popularity.
-The only copy of their seventh album, Once Upon a Time in Shaolin (2015), was purchased for $2 million by former hedge fund manager and convicted felon Martin Shkreli.
+The only copy of their seventh album, Once Upon a Time in Shaolin (2015), was purchased for $2 million by former hedge fund manager Martin Shkreli.

 Wu-Tang Clan has introduced and launched the careers of a number of affiliated artists and groups, collectively known as the Wu-Tang Killa Bees.
-In 2008, About ranked Wu-Tang Clan the No. 1 greatest hip hop group of all time.
-Kris Ex of Rolling Stone called Wu-Tang Clan "the best rap group ever".
-In 2004, NME hailed them as one of the most influential groups of the last ten years.